NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - More lift
   - Grabbable
   - 7 frames less blockstun
-- 2B(A)
-  - Replaced with 2A
-  - Follow ups adjusted to be in line with raw 2A
-- 2BB(A) increased in damage by 7
 - 8B(B)
   - Replaced by Act4A
   - Has three grabbable frames at the startup
   - Made strong
-- RB ends about 12 frames sooner
 - JB
   - Does 10 damage (from 16) and 10 block damage (from 16) but has the same guard stun
   - Hitbox removed from head and butt